camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/camunda-cycle/chapters/00-introduction/10-downloads.html.md

           </a>
         </p><br /><br />
         <p>
-          This distribution includes <strong>camunda Cycle</strong> deployed in an Apache Tomcat as well as the SQL scripts.
+          This distribution includes <strong>Camunda Cycle</strong> deployed in an Apache Tomcat as well as the SQL scripts.
         </p>
       </div>
     </div>